-The STOREMOD routine moves a program or data from Working Storage to the User area or Fixed area, overlaying an item specified by name in the User area or Fixed area.
+The STOREMOD routine moves data from Working Storage to the User area or Fixed area, overlaying an item specified by name in the User area or Fixed area.
 This permits the user to modify an item in the User or Fixed area without changing its name or relative position.
-The length of the item in Working Storage (in disk blocks or sectors, as appropriate) cannot be greater than the length of the item it overlays.
-If the name is not found in LET/FLET, the STORE MOD control record functions as a STORE control record.
+If the user's program has put data in Working Storage, the user must put the data disk block count into location 0069.
+The length of the item in Working Storage (in disk blocks) cannot be greater than the length of the item it overlays.
+If the name is not found in LET/FLET, the message "D 16 DCTL, NAME FLD" is printed.
+If an attempt is made to STOREMOD data longer than the item already in the User or Fixed area, the function is aborted and the message "WS TOO LONG" is printed.